zmuranaka/hypergeometric-calculator-js/README.md

 ## Sources:

+I got the GitHub logo from [GitHub](https://github.com/logos) and I created the mail and link logos in Adobe Photoshop.
 Websites that helped me create the project:
 https://stattrek.com/online-calculator/hypergeometric.aspx
 &nbsp;&nbsp;&nbsp;&nbsp;The entire inspiration of the project came from this website.
 My website is laid out similarly, from the order the information is asked to how it is displayed.
 I also used this website when checking that my program was coming up with the correct numbers.